Report an Incident

 In order to maintain an environment conducive to educational excellence, the College of Southern Maryland has identified behaviors that are in opposition to this goal.
 The academic and behavioral expectations for our students are discussed in greater detail within the Student Code of Conduct.

 The College is also concerned about any behaviors and activities that are disruptive to the mission of the college and potentially harmful to members of the college community.
 Concerning behaviors may or may not be violations of the Student Code of Conduct, but give general concern for the safety of the individual or of others.
-Behaviors may be erratic, aggressive, indicate potential to harm self or others, drastic changes in behavior, or indicate substance abuse
+Behaviors may be erratic, aggressive, indicate potential to harm self or others, drastic changes in behavior, or indicate substance abuse.

 The College encourages faculty, staff, and students to report all incidents that may violate the college’s academic or behavioral standards.